 “They always speak Arabic, these three,” Reham says, gesturing playfully at Mohammad, Rozam, and Qasem.
 So she acts as translator.
 More than a year after arriving in Canada via Jordan, where their claims as government-sponsored refugees were approved after several years of limbo, they’ve all studied English, but Reham’s fluency far exceeds theirs—as does her dedication to her new hometown.

 “I feel very good here,” she says, hand over her heart.
 “When I came, there were many people, they bring many things: ‘What do you want?
 What do you need?’”

-Her husband, still struggling with English, feels the pull of cities with larger Arabic-speaking populations.
-The question of staying in Saint John or leaving remains unresolved between them; before he landed a job at a car dealership at the end of June, Mohammad was almost ready to pack up the family.
+Her husband, struggling with English, feels the pull of cities with larger Arabic-speaking populations.
+The question of staying in Saint John or leaving remains unresolved; before he landed a job at a car dealership in June, Mohammad was almost ready to pack up the family.
 Now he’s decided to give the city another year.

 For Rozam and Qasem, the problem isn’t Saint John but exile itself.
 Their thoughts turn frequently to Dara’a, the hometown they were forced to leave behind, and where they want to return, even as the Syrian civil war grinds on.
 Much of Qasem’s family are still there, and he and Rozam worry for them constantly.

 But the family isn’t alone in Saint John.
 More than 100 Syrians live within a few blocks in this small neighbourhood in the city’s north end, and that night over dinner, the family’s conversation was punctuated by the popcorn sound of fireworks in the streets outside—others marking the first day of Ramadan.